 The prize exhibition will be held at the National Art School Gallery in Sydney from 15 March until 12 May 2018.
 Nike Savvas writes, ‘I have selected artists whose practices evidence discriminating, uncompromising and highly individualist approaches to art making.
 In a cultural climate beset by hype, hits, corporatisation and swinging social agency, the next iteration […]

-The judges write that this ‘publication pushes the format of Artist book the most, and is engaged with it’s format.
+Judges of the Best Artist Book for the AAANZ Prize, 2017 — Martyn Jolly and Christopher LG Hill — write that this ‘publication pushes the format of Artist book the most, and is engaged with its format.
 As one of the few projects not heavily engaged with research as a format, it is important.
-It is good that art can step outside of a retrospective mode, and this does that engaging with […]
+It […]

 Gail Hastings‘ page 28 from ‘Encyclopaedia of Time in Art: pp. 28–30’ graces the cover of the upcoming Architecture Bulletin – The room issue, Autumn 2017, available in mid-March.
-Andrew Nimmo has written an introduction to the issue that in part reads: The Autumn issue of Architecture Bulletin explores what the room means to a cross section of […]
+Download the issue, here.

 A new website for Gail Hastings’ studio is now up and running.
 Previous pages and information may be missing as data is still being entered.